No description added yet

 Not far from the last obstacle, we finally arrived at the Mysterious Waterfall and its massive pool.
 The waterfall stands around 50 meters tall, with a powerful flow that crashes into the rocks below.
 The pool is an impressive oval shape, about 100 meters long, 50 meters wide, and up to 5 meters in the deepest.
 Swimming in such a vast, natural pool was a wonderful and unique experience.

 On our return, we didn’t need to rappel and finished the trace in seven hours instead of the ten hours we had planned.
-In summary, the Mysterious Waterfall trail was a challenging route that required thorough planning.
+In summary, the Mysterious Waterfall river trace was a challenging route that required thorough planning.
 However, we were fortunate, and everything went much more smoothly than we expected.